 Why is Polysulphate (polyhalite) considered a superior form of sulfur?

-Being a naturally occurring sulfate-based multi-nutrient, polyhalite, Polysulphate is plant-available, releases gradually and contains four essential nutrients.
+Being a naturally occurring sulfate-based multi-nutrient, polyhalite, Polysulphate is plant-available, releases gradually and contains four essential nutrients all in sulfate-form.
 It doesn’t require chemical separation or industrial processing and provides a steady supply of easily absorbed nutrients.
 The season-long release aligns with peak plant demand, enhancing nutrient use efficiency and reducing leaching risks.
 Not only does Polysulphate provide sulfate-based sulfur, it also provides magnesium, calcium and low-chloride potassium.
 In field trials and third-party research it has been proven to effectively improve yield and quality across a wide range of crops and soil types.
 With its low chloride and salt index, neutral pH, and absence of liming effects, OMRI-approved Polysulphate is a safe option even for sensitive crops.

 3 Brands found